NL33/electron-git/README.md

 -ADD Icons locally and carry over to app itself

+- stop reloading if already loading the app for the first time

 - open dev tools, but only if in development

 - any way to speed up starting of loop function when app runs?